MohammedYehia/react-context-ws/README.md

   }
 }
 ```

 ## Bonus #1

 Try and use `this.context` with our app instead of using the Consumer

 ## Bonus #2

 ### Refactor to use useContext hook:

 You can use `useContext` instead of wrapping the components with a consumer.

 1. Import the context instance.
 2. Import the useContext form react.
-3. Instead of wrapping the component with Consumer just destructure the values from the useContext and you are good to go
+3. Instead of wrapping the component with Consumer just use destructuring to extract the values from the useContext and you are good to go

 <details>
 <summary>